TheRemjx01/ng-nguyen-blog/lib/md/kaizen-achiev.md

 - **The8days.vn**:
 - Successfully build and launch within 12 weeks.
 - A project of 8days Company - a company of Hanwha Corp - Korea.
-    - An ERP solution in HORECA industry that widely use in the canteen, restaurants in Bac Ninh industry park
+- An ERP solution in the HORECA industry that widely use in the canteen, restaurants in Bac Ninh industry park
 - We provide the entire software solution and deployment from the design phase to the production launching that includes:
     - Cloud Base Solution in AWS
     - Server with NodeJS
     - Native App with Android, iOS
     - Management Portal with React

 - **Animastudios.co**:
     - Successfully build and launch within 6 weeks.
     - The main website for an Australia based movie animation studio
-    - An interactive website and PWA that have eye catching, beautiful animation and good UI/UX
+    - An interactive website and PWA that have eye-catching, beautiful animation and good UI/UX
-    - We provide the entire software solution and deployment from the design phase to the production launching.
+    - We provide the entire software solution and deployment from the design phase to the product launching.